Yes, you can borrow the Internet!

 CHECKOUT A HOTSPOT:

-In order to promote access to online resources, the Pequannock Township Public Library circulates four mobile WiFi Hotspots.
-Hotspot Internet service is provided by Sprint with unlimited data at 4G LTE speeds.
-Up to 10 devices may be connected to the Hotspot at once.
+In order to promote access to the internet, the Pequannock Township Public Library circulates eight mobile WiFi Hotspots.
+Up to 15 devices may be connected to the Hotspot at once.

 ELIGIBILITY: A Hotspot may be checked out by any Pequannock resident, 18 years or older.
 The patron must present a valid Pequannock Township library, which is in good standing, at checkout.

 RETURNS: Hotspots are fragile and must, therefore, be returned to a staff member and not in either of the book drops.
 Patrons will be responsible for damage to the item if it is returned via the book drop.

 OVERDUE, LOST OR DAMAGED HOTSPOT: